KiwifruitDev/sfm_multiuser/README.md

 This can be accessed by adding the repo name to your `gameinfo.txt` and opening the script from "Scripts" > "KiwifruitDev" > "Multiuser"

+Do not load the session file from your repo, SFM cannot understand it.
+Instead, load it from your mod, such as `usermod`.

 ## Avoid Map Loading

 To avoid loading the map every time the session is loaded, simply remove the map from `mapname` in the `activeClip` property in the element viewer.

-This will require users to load the map manually via console, or through my [Asset Browser](https://steamcommunity.com/sharedfiles/filedetails/?id=2918590103)
+This will require users to load the map manually via console, or through my [Asset Browser](https://steamcommunity.com/sharedfiles/filedetails/?id=2918590103) script.

 ## References